Meet the cast of Doctor Who series 12

 Rumoured Guest Stars

-Bodyguard star Anjli Mohindra (who previously starred in Doctor Who spin-off The Sarah Jane Adventures) is rumoured to have booked a part in the series – could this be her in the series 12 trailer, heavily disguised under prosthetics?

-Inbetweeners star James Buckley has also been heavily rumoured to star, as has Years & Years actor Maxim Baldry, although the BBC has declined to comment about either of the pair’s potential involvement.
+Years & Years actor Maxim Baldry also been heavily rumoured to star although the BBC has thus far declined to comment about his potential involvement.